 Why Do I Need Mexican Car Insurance?

 If you are planning to take a road trip into Mexico, then you have to make the appropriate preparations.
-After all, crossing the international border requires appropriate documentation, especially in these days of tight border control and social distancing requirements.
+After all, crossing the international border requires appropriate documentation.

 Besides passports, applicable visas and vehicle importation permits, one piece of documentation that you cannot forget is a Mexican car insurance policy.
 However, because they already have car insurance in the States, many American drivers wonder why they must buy a Mexican policy, too?
 Isn’t their American policy ample enough to protect them?